sasakamoo/GradientRain/README.md

 To generate your build system, open any terminal and in the same directory as the CMakeLists.txt file type,
 `cmake -G "MinGW Makefiles"` to have CMake automatically generate makefiles for you.
-Once done, you can simply type `mingw32-make.exe` to compile your executable.
+Once done, you can simply type `mingw32-make.exe` to compile your executable using the MinGW compiler.

 If `mingw32-make.exe` gives an error after *adding* a file, type `mingw32-make.exe rebuild_cache` in your terminal to avoid using CMake for that as well.